lermatejas/SupersaturationEstimator/README.md

 3-Dra.
 Ing.
 Adriana Amicarrelli,
 4-PhD (c).
 Msc.
 Ing.
 Estefania Aguirre-Zapata.

-The authors have implemented their own methodology to obtain a model-based estimator and its error bound of  3 standard deviations.
+The authors have implemented their own methodology to obtain a model-based supersaturation estimator and its error bound of  3 standard deviations.
 The estimator is based on the C Crystallization C model proposed by Damour[1] and a supersaturation model [2].

 To execute the code:
 1-Download all the files describes as UKF_File_x